aolney/ct-modular-book/docs/07-fun-mod-modifiers.md

 The advantage of filtering white noise is that white noise contains all frequencies, so it is easy to see the shape of the filter's effect.
 The patches will use two common filters: low-pass filters and high-pass filters.
 Low-pass filters (LPF) let low frequencies pass through relatively unaffected, and high-pass filters (HPF) let high frequencies pass through relatively unaffected.
-The effect of each filter is controlled using the cutoff frequency.
+The effect of each filter is controlled using the cutoff frequency, which defines a range of affected frequencies.
 Try patching up the two filters using the button in Figure \@ref(fig:noiz-lfp-out-fft).

 (ref:noiz-lfp-out-fft) [Virtual modular](https://cardinal.olney.ai) for applying low- and high-pass filtering on white noise.